microsoft/copilot-camp/docs/pages/in-a-box/index.md

-# Copilot Camp In a Box
+# Copilot Developer Camp In a Box

-Here are presentation materials for running your own Copilot Camp workshop!!
+Here are presentation materials for running your own Copilot Developer Camp workshop!!

 |  | title  | deck with video demos | deck for sharing |
 |---|--|---|---|